-If you are an existing mutual fund investor, you would already be aware that a lot of mutual funds schemes are being renamed, recategorised, merged or getting their mandates (investment objectives) changed.
+If you are an existing mutual fund investor, you would already be aware that a lot of mutual fund schemes are being renamed, recategorized, merged, or getting their mandates (investment objectives) changed.

 Technically, this is being referred to as ‘Categorization and Rationalization of Mutual Fund Schemes in India.
 This first happened in 2018.
 This is an updated post in 2023.

 Before you write this off as something irrelevant for people like us, let me tell you upfront that this is important.
 This is a big change that is taking place in mutual funds in India.

 Make some effort to try and understand this rationalization exercise that all mutual funds are going through.
 This understanding will help you in the long run when your portfolio will be much bigger than what it is today. 🙂

 I am no expert but let me try and make sense of this in as simple terms as possible.

 For long, the mutual fund industry has been accused (and in a way rightly) of starting an unnecessarily large number of similar schemes.
 This has created a lot of confusion for investors who are unable to understand what their mutual fund schemes really stand for.
 For example – a fund house can have two differently named schemes but both focus on large caps with significant overlap of strategy and portfolio.
 This is unnecessary.